mharen/mharen.github.io/_posts/2005/2005-06-01-more-updates-lost-graduation.md

 And then the real world starts on Monday.
 Sarah is deferring the real world until next Spring when she starts teaching about it to highschoolers. :)

 Now I just need to figure out why GoogleMaps says the drive will take 10.5 hours and MapQuest says it will take only 8.5 hours...

-And that new address one more time...

-   2916 Waterford Forest Circle

-   Cary, NC 27513